Revisit: Rural, Poor or Disadvantaged Consumers

 - Consumer behaviour in rural markets.

-- Adaptation of the 4Ps of marketing in rural markets or markets for poor.
+- Adaptation of the 4Ps of marketing in rural markets.

 - Rural distribution including public distribution system (PDS).